mirekgab/githubwork/githubwork.md

 ---

-5. On next page ensure, that you have correctly set branches (devlop in project repository, newly created in yours).
-Make sure that you selected "Create draft pull request" and click on it.
+5. On the next page make sure that you have correctly set branches (devlop in project repository, newly created in yours), that you selected "Create draft pull request" and click on button "Draft pull request".

 ![create draft pull request](githubworkimages/img006_draft_pull_request.png)